-Moreover, unlicensed drugs can be used following the end of a clinical trial in order to continue to provide the trial drug - still unlicensed - to trial participants upon specific request of the physician and provided that trial drug has been - or will be - included in phase III clinical trials or, in the case of terminally ill patients, phase II clinical trials; and results of the required trials show efficacy and tolerability to the trial drugs.
+Moreover, unlicensed drugs can be used following the end of a clinical trial in order to continue to provide the trial drug - still unlicensed - to trial participants upon specific request of the physician and provided that trial drug has been - or will be - included in Phase III clinical trials or, in the case of terminally ill patients, Phase II clinical trials; and results of the required trials show efficacy and tolerability to the trial drugs.
 Such use is allowed both on participants in the clinical trials and on new patients.
+The above access falls within the scope of compassionate usage programmes governed by the Decree of the Ministry of Health, dated 8 May 2003.